mvieira1/E-Commerce-Product-Page/README.md

 - How to build a full-length navbar with a smooth translation;
 - How to apply filter effects to an element (ex., an svg image);
-- How to target different screen sizes, by checking the media queries, in JavaScript (MediaQueryList, matches property and 'change' event (not used, but learned));
+- How to target different screen sizes, by checking the media queries, in JavaScript (MediaQueryList, matches property and 'change' event (not used, but learned))

 ```js
 //ANTES